 Why was PublicSource created?

 PublicSource was formed in 2011 at a time when people were realizing just how troubled the journalism industry is.
 With the drop in advertising dollars and shrinking newspapers, in-depth and investigative journalism in Pittsburgh was shrinking, too.
-PublicSource was created to fill this gap.
-We strive to be the essential public source of information for Pittsburghers seeking to solve the necessities of their lives and improve their communities.
+PublicSource, a nonprofit newsroom, was created to fill this gap.
+We strive to be the essential public source of information for Pittsburghers seeking to solve challenges in their lives and improve their communities.

 What is public-service journalism?

-Public-service journalism is the bedrock of our democracy because it is bold; it’s not superficial and it means our reporters ask uncomfortable but always important questions.
-Under this mantle, PublicSource challenges the status quo and our work inspires change for the better.
+Public-service journalism is the bedrock of our democracy because it challenges the status quo and our work inspires change for the better.

 How do you choose what you write about?

 When we choose anything from our daily stories to our in-depth projects, we always keep our readers in mind.
-With the start of each story, we think about whose voices are represented in the stories and how policies we cover or measures being taken affect the single mom in Allentown, the North Side family, the teenager in Homewood, the banker working Downtown and so forth.
+With the start of each story, we think about whose voices are represented in the stories and how policies we cover or measures being taken affect people of various identities and experiences.

 We work outside of the traditional news cycle, which gives us the buffer to think critically about the stories affecting our city and region that are otherwise going overlooked.
 A lens we typically apply is: Could this story inspire change?
 Does this story invite voices of the people who often aren’t being heard?

 Who writes for PublicSource?